-Our Experience Over its long history, Winston & Strawn's International Arbitration Practice has handled virtually every type of international commercial arbitration, in a variety of industry sectors, including: utility projects, infrastructure and construction; banking and financial services; manufacturing; energy, oil and gas, renewable energy, and power; mining, metals, and commodities; technology and telecommunications; international sales; pharmaceuticals, life sciences and medical devices; and aircraft, automotive, and transportation.
-These arbitrations have involved some of the highestvalue disputes in the world.
+Over its long history, Winston & Strawn's International Arbitration group has handled virtually every type of international commercial arbitration, in a variety of industry sectors, including: utility projects, infrastructure and construction; banking and financial services; manufacturing; energy, oil and gas, renewable energy, and power; mining, metals, and commodities; technology and telecommunications; international sales; pharmaceuticals, life sciences, and medical devices; and aircraft, automotive, and transportation.
+These arbitrations have involved some of the highest-value disputes in the world.
 We also have a well-established investment treaty arbitration practice, representing a diverse mix of clients, including both investors and specific sovereigns.
-We assist our clients through every step of an investment dispute and advise them on how to structure their investments overseas to ensure maximum treaty protection We also have a wealth of experience in helping our clients to secure thirdparty funding to help them prosecute their claims.
-66 The group has 'comprehensive sector expertise' and has 'recently acted on cases involving the energy, mining and technology sectors' ??
-THE LEGAL 500 US 2022 Our team has handled arbitrations across the globe in every continent and under all the major international arbitration rules, including the ICC, LCIA, ICSID, SCC, ICDR/AAA, HKIAC, SIAC, CIETAC, CAS-TAS, Swiss Chambers, and UNCITRAL rules.
-Additionally, our practitioners are qualified in multiple jurisdictions and are able to work under almost any type of legal system, including civil law, common law, and international law.
+We assist our clients through every step of an investment dispute, and advise our clients on how to structure their investments overseas to ensure maximum treaty protection.
+GLOBAL ARBITRATION REVIEW 2018 Recognized as a Leading Arbitration Practice in GAR 100 survey.
+BEST LAWYERS® 2019 Chair of Winston's International Arbitration Practice named "Lawyer of the Year in International Arbitration" We also have a wealth of experience in helping our clients to secure third-party funding to help them prosecute their claims.
+Our team has handled arbitrations across the globe in every continent and under all the major international arbitration rules, including the ICC, LCIA, ICSID, SCC, ICDR/AAA, HKIAC, SIAC, CIETAC, DIAC, DIFC-LCIA, CAS-TAS, Swiss Chambers, and UNCITRAL rules.
+Additionally, our practitioners are qualified in multiple jurisdictions, and are able to work under almost any type of legal system, including civil law, common law, and international law.
 Our team includes native or fluent speakers of numerous languages, including Arabic, Cantonese, English, Farsi, French, German, Hindi, Hungarian, Kurdish, Mandarin, Portuguese, Russian, Spanish, and Ukrainian.
-Recognized as a Leading Arbitration Practice in GAR 100 survey GLOBAL ARBITRATION REVIEW 2020 66 Outstanding team, very client-oriented and always available 99 THE LEGAL 500 US 2022 ABOUT WINSTON & STRAWN Winston & Strawn LLP is a global law firm with 900+ attorneys across 15 offices in Brussels, Charlotte, Chicago, Dallas, Houston, London, Los Angeles, Miami, New York, Paris, San Francisco, São Paulo, Shanghai, Silicon Valley, and Washington, D.C.
-Additionally, the firm has significant resources devoted to clients and matters in Africa, the Middle East, and Latin America.
-The exceptional depth and geographic reach of our resources enable the firm to manage virtually every type of businessrelated legal issue.
-We serve the needs of enterprises of all types and sizes, in both the private and the public sectors.
-We understand that clients are looking for value beyond legal talent.
-We take time to learn about our clients' organizations and their business objectives.
-And we leverage technology and collaborate seamlessly to respond quickly and effectively to our clients' needs.
-Visit winston.com if you would like more information about our legal services, our experience, or the industries we serve.
-Attorney advertising materials.
-Winston & Strawn is a global law firm operating through various separate and distinct legal entities.
-ABOUT YUANDAWINSTON Yuanda China Law's strategic alliance with Winston & Strawn LLP provides comprehensive services to companies in China and global entities with interests in China.
-The firm leverages comprehensive global industry and practice capabilities with a deep understanding of China's increasingly complex legal environment to counsel clients across industries on a range of transactional and litigation matters, including regulatory, risk and compliance issues.
-Visit YuandaWinston.com if you would like more information about our legal services, our experience, or the industries we serve.